Energy-based survival modelling using harmoniums: Background

 into an expectation over the empirical data [first term on the right hand side (rhs), $p_\mathrm{data}(\bm{x})=\frac{1}{m} \sum_{i=1}^m \delta_{\bm{x},\bm{x}^{(i)}}$] called the \textit{positive phase} and an expectation over the model itself ($\nabla_{\bm{\Theta}} \ln Z = -\langle \nabla_{\bm{\Theta}}E(\bm{x},\bm{h}) \rangle_{p(\bm{x},\bm{h})}$, second term rhs) referred to as the \textit{negative phase}~\cite{GOOD16}.

 While the positive phase can be evaluated in closed form, the negative phase (i.e., the partition function gradient~\cite{GOOD16} $-\langle \nabla_{\bm{\Theta}}E(\bm{x},\bm{h}) \rangle_{p(\bm{x},\bm{h})}$) is to be approximated by Gibbs sampling between $p(\bm{x}|\bm{h})$ and $p(\bm{h}|\bm{x})$.
-The key emperical observation behind the contrastive divergence algorithm~\cite{HINT02, HINT12} is that, when initialising the chain with the data distribution, a single chain step usually suffices to estimate the negative phase.
+The key empirical observation behind the contrastive divergence algorithm~\cite{HINT02, HINT12} is that by initialising the chain with training data, a single Gibbs step usually suffices to estimate the negative phase.